CalabreseLab/seekr/README.md

 # SEEKR

-A library for counting small kmer frequencies in nucleotide sequences.
+Find communities of nucleotide sequences based on kmer frequencies.

 A web portal is available at [seekr.org](http://seekr.org).

 ## Installation

  To use this library, you have to have Python3.x on your computer.
  If you don't have it installed, the easiest place to get it is from the [Anaconda distribution](https://www.continuum.io/downloads).

  Once you have Python, run: